 Solar or actinic keratoses are rough, red or brown, scaly patches on the skin.
 They are usually found on areas exposed to the sun, and sometimes develop into squamous cell cancer.

 Recognizing skin cancer

 Basal and squamous cell carcinomas can vary widely in appearance.
 The cancer may begin as small, white or pink nodule or bumps; it can be smooth and shiny, waxy, or pitted on the surface.
 Or it might appear as a red spot that’s rough, dry, or scaly; a firm, red lump that may form a crust; a crusted group of nodules; a sore that bleeds or doesn’t heal after two to four weeks; or a white patch that looks like scar tissue.

 Malignant melanoma is usually signaled by a change in the size, shape, or color of an existing mole, or as a new growth on normal skin.
 Watch for the “ABCD” warning signs of melanoma:

 - Color—a mottled appearance, with shades of tan, brown, and black, sometimes mixed with red, white, or blue

 - Diameter—a growth more than 6 millimeters across (about the size of a pencil eraser), or any unusual increase in size.

 If all these variables sound confusing, the most important thing to remember is this: Get to know your skin and examine it regularly, from the top of your head to the soles of your feet.
 (Don’t forget your back.)
-If you notice any unusual changes on any part of your body, have a doctor check it out.
+If you notice any unusual changes on any part of your body, have a plastic surgeon in Delhi check it out.